mufafa9/mufafa9/README.md

 - 👋 Hi, I’m @mufafa9
 - 👀 I’m interested in Coding for learning
-- 🌱 I’m currently learning javascript And HTML
+- 🌱 I’m currently learning javascript And
 - 💞️ I’m looking to collaborate on Anything
 - 📫 How to reach me Email or discord
 - 😄 Pronouns: He/Him